-Can a narcissist fall in love?
+So can a narcissist truly love?

-There is a debate between specialists upon whether a narcissist can love at the moment, or never truly love as most don’t even know who they are.
+There is a debate between specialists upon whether a narcissist can love at the moment or never truly love as most don’t even know who they are.

-As some narcissistic people were not shown true love as a child, they often don’t understand, how to love themselves, or how to love others.
+As some narcissistic people were not shown true love as a child, they often don’t understand how to love themselves or how to love others.

-Most narcissists when they say “I love you.”
-They may mean the word but they do not get the emotional feelings of the word, often confusing it with lust, narcissistic people are extremely envious and jealous people, who always need more.
+Most narcissists when they say, “I love you.”
+They may mean the word, but they do not get the emotional feelings of the word, often confusing it with lust.
+Narcissistic people are extremely envious and jealous people who always need more.
 They lust after what you can provide for them.

 So In answer to the original question, can a narcissist love?